 Litter is nothing but a piece of waste or rubbish that has been disposed of improperly, without consent and at the wrong location.
 Littering simply means throwing away objects on the ground or leaving them lying on the ground instead of disposing them at garbage can, recycling bin or trash container.
 The waste that originates from houses, industries, factories should be placed either in recycling bin or waste to energy plant or at a site meant for disposing of garbage.

 Litter can originate from construction and demolition sites, households, industries, uncovered trucks, pedestrians, and moving vehicles.
-Apart from that, unavailability of garbage bin and being too lazy to walk till trash container are other reasons for littering.
-Uncovered trucks, pedestrians and moving vehicles are some other
+Apart from that, the unavailability of the garbage bin and being too lazy to walk till trash containers are other reasons for littering.

 Plain and simple, littering is wrong.
 We have trash and garbage cans for a reason, so why throw away your trash on the ground when you could throw it away in its intended place?
 People still litter, largely for the following reasons: